A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Results

 We now focus on investigating different ways of estimating the hydrostatic masses at \rtwo\ and \rfive\ as shown in the top row of Fig.~\ref{Fig:CaseStudyEvolution}.
 As expected, we find that when we calculate the bias using the `raw' pressure and density profiles (dotted blue line with empty circles), we obtain almost identical values to those calculated with temperature and density profiles (continuous blue line with filled circles).

-When we fit an analytic pressure profile in the form of a `universal' generalised NFW profile (see equation~(\ref{Eqn:gNFW})) as is commonly done in the literature \citep[e.g.][]{Ghirardini2018, Barnes2021}, albeit with a fairly simplistic method, we reasonably recover our estimated mass bias at \rfive\ some of the time, with discrepancies and `overshoots' tending to lie around periods when the cluster exhibits disturbed morphology.
+When we fit an analytic pressure profile in the form of a `universal' generalised NFW profile (see equation~(\ref{Eqn:gNFW})) as is commonly done in the literature \citep[e.g.][]{Ghirardini2018, Barnes2021}, albeit with a fairly simplistic method, we reasonably recover our estimated mass bias at \rfive\ most of the time, with discrepancies and `overshoots' tending to lie around periods when the cluster exhibits disturbed morphology.

 At \rtwo\, we find the bias estimated from our fitted pressure profile can deviate more significantly from the one estimated from the `raw' profile.
-This is particularly noticeable at $z\sim1$ for example, where the bias estimated from fitted pressure profiles is $\sim-15$ per cent, compared to $\sim15$ per cent when calculated from the `raw' profiles.
-The largest deviations from our fiducial results tend to come in the wake of major mergers, and we caution the use of the fitted profiles to estimate hydrostatic masses for dynamically perturbed systems.
-We note, though, that even when the cluster appears dynamically relaxed (e.g. $z\sim0.95$), there can still be significant differences between the `raw' and fitted mass bias values at both \rfive\ and \rtwo.
-It is also worth noting that in general, fitted pressure profiles lead to a small but largely systematic reduction in the estimated bias at \rtwo\, which should be taken care of for future high precision cosmological studies.
+This is particularly noticeable at $z\sim1$ for example, where the bias estimated from fitted pressure profiles is $\sim\!-15$ per cent, compared to $\sim\!15$ per cent when calculated from the `raw' profiles.
+Part of this comes from extrapolating the fitted profile outside of our fitting range ($0.1$ to $1.2$\,\rfive).
+We tested this by fitting out to $3$\,\rfive, which then recovered a bias at $z=1$ of $\sim\!0$, still notably offset from the `raw' calculation.

+The largest deviations from our fiducial results tend to come in the wake of major mergers, and we caution the use of the fitted profiles to estimate hydrostatic masses for dynamically and morphologically perturbed systems.
+We note, though, that even when the cluster centroid shift (measured within \rfive) would imply a more relaxed cluster (e.g. $z\sim0.95$), there can still be significant differences between the `raw' and fitted mass bias values at both \rfive\ and \rtwo\ (the difference is slightly smaller when using a larger fitting range, but still persists).
+It is also worth noting that in general, fitted pressure profiles led to a small but largely systematic reduction in the estimated bias at \rtwo\, which should be considered in future high precision cosmological studies.